 What is a chart of accounts?
 Definition and FAQs

-A chart of accounts organises your business finances into clear categories.
-Learn how it works and why you need one.
+A chart of accounts organises your business finances by categorising income, expenses, assets and liabilities.

 Table of contents